 A suggested amount is 2-3 USD per person per day.
 Remember, tipping is a gesture of appreciation for outstanding service and is by no means obligatory.
 Your comfort and satisfaction are our top priorities throughout your journey.

 Our travel style is perfect for solo adventurers who want shared experiences and safe exploration in Africa.
+On this tour, solo travellers (or odd-number travellers) must book a single room and cannot share with other guests.

 Certain African countries require travelers entering or leaving the country with a minor (under the age of 18) to present an unabridged birth certificate that includes details of both parents.
 In some cases, if a child is traveling with only one parent or without both parents, additional documentation such as a parental consent affidavit may be required.
 This affidavit typically needs to be notarized.
 Travel regulations, including those related to documentation for minors, can change.
 Governments periodically review and update their travel policies, so it’s crucial to check with the relevant embassies, consulates, or official government websites for the most current information.